 Ambien, the brand name for the drug zolpidem, is a non-benzodiazepine sleep medication that’s designed to help people with chronic insomnia.
 For many people struggling with insomnia or other sleep-related disorders, about 50 million Americans age 18 and older, Ambien can be incredibly helpful in ensuring they get enough rest to properly function.

-Though Ambien isn’t a benzodiazepine, its effects mimic benzos action.
+Though Ambien isn’t a benzodiazepine, its effects mimic benzos actions.
 Like the rest of benzos, it is only intended for short-term use.
-It is classified by the U.S. Drug Enforcement Administration as a Schedule IV drug, meaning that it has a lower risk for abuse relative to Schedule III substances but still carries the potential for addiction.
-Even when being as prescribed, Ambien has a wide range of possible adverse side effects, including depression, memory loss, disorientation, and sleepwalking.
+It is classified by the U.S. Drug Enforcement Administration as a Schedule IV drug, meaning that it has a lower risk for abuse relative to Schedule III substances but still carries the potential for dependence.
+Even when being used as prescribed, Ambien has a wide range of possible adverse side effects, including depression, memory loss, disorientation, and sleepwalking.

 Ambien has been proven effective in helping people get to sleep but not stay asleep.
 People may continue to use the drug because they continue to wake up in the middle of the night.
 Others may use the drug recreationally to achieve euphoric effects.
 Some users mix Ambien with alcohol or other drugs to increase their euphoric effects.

 Users are also likely to build up a tolerance to Ambien quickly, and so medical professionals prescribe Ambien for short periods at the lowest effective dose.
 If sleep problems persist longer than six weeks, it’s recommended that clinicians find alternative treatment options.

 However, some people can become tolerant of Ambien within just days of regular use, and since people will often take them for longer than their intended use.
 If an individual has a history of addiction or drug abuse, they are more likely to become addicted to Ambien as well.